sgalella/EpidemiologicalModels/README.md

 # Epidemiological Models

-Ensemble of different epidemiological compartmental models in NetLogo.
-The different models and their schemes are detailed below.
-For more information, check the *Info* tab for each model in NetLogo.
+Collection of different [epidemiological compartmental models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) in NetLogo.
+The available models and their schemes are detailed below.
+For more information, check the `Info` tab for each model in NetLogo.

 <p align="center">
     <img width="300" height="300" src="images/model.gif">